fatsecret Platform API Documentation

 Scope

-The FatSecret API resources that an Access Token can access.
+The fatsecret API resources that an Access Token can access.
 You can request more than one scope (space delimited) per token.
 For example if you need to do a localized food.find_id_for_barcode* call the scope would be "premier barcode localization".

 Access Token

-A generated access token which allows Clients to access certain FatSecret API resources depending on the Scope specified
+A generated access token which allows Clients to access certain fatsecret API resources depending on the Scope specified

 Valid Scopes